Blog > Startups Tips SaaS

 What makes a successful SaaS pricing strategy?
 It’s not as straightforward as you may think.
 We often talk about how important it is to price our products correctly, but it's much more difficult to understand the “why” behind why we price software products the way we do.

 If you are a company with physical products, it can be easier to calculate the cost to produce your product and come up with a price to sell your product on the shelves.
-But, software pricing is much trickier since there is no cost associated with producing the software (besides labor and R&D).
+But, software pricing is much trickier since there is no direct cost of goods sold associated with producing the software (besides labor and R&D).
+This makes value-based pricing strategies crucial for SaaS companies to maximize revenue based on the perceived value to customers, rather than just covering costs.

 This is a guest contribution by Ryan Gould, Vice President of Strategy and Marketing Services at Elevation Marketing .